Mendocino County is named for Antonio de Mandoza, who was a Viceroy of Spain.

 Contractor: Carl N Swenson

 Description: The building faces east and is a four story structure.
-The building is located on landscaped grounds in the center of the city.
+The building is located on landscaped grounds in the center of Ukiah.
 The north and south wings project eastwards.
 The recessed center section has a wide set of steps leading to the entrance on the second story.
 The roof line is flat.
-On the west side is the old stone jail constructed in 1928.
+The building houses the County Superior Court.
+On the west side is the old three story French Renaissance courthouse annex constructed in 1928.
+The building has limestone exterior and is connected to the courthouse on the east side.

-Note: The first court was held in the Musical Hall on Main Street.
-In 1859, a contract was awarded to E Rathbun for $6,000 to build the first courthouse which was completed in 1860.
+History: The county was created in 1850 and Ukiah was selected as the county seat.
+The first court was held in the Musical Hall on Main Street.
+In 1859, a contract was awarded to E Rathbun for $6,000 to build the first courthouse which was a brick structure completed in 1860.
 In 1872, the second courthouse contract was awarded A P Petit whose plans were accepted and the building was completed in 1873.
-The building was razed in 1950 when the present courthouse was constructed.
+The building was razed in 1950 when the third and present courthouse was constructed.

 Note: A proposed new courthouse is to be constructed on East Clay Street in 2017.
 The architect is Skidmore, Owings and Merrill LLP.